 I've also set up sudoers so that I may renice processes without a password.
 Now, when my user is in the audio group, I can start an audio application and renice it to have high priority.
 Without giving those security limits for PAM, JACK complains if you try to run it in realtime mode.
 2020-06-06 note: according to JACK documentation, the niceness has no effect on realtime audio.

-$ ps -eO rtprio.
+-L, the show threads switch, is usually needed to see the RT priorities).
 I am also using rncbc's rtirq script, but I have no idea whether it has any effect without the RT kernel.
-Update from the comments: ps shows RT priorities using the

 In any case, with the above set up, after starting JACK and renicing it to -10, I get realtime audio with low latencies.
 I try to test all setups for XRuns before actually using them.
 Take for example the setup I got the 96000 Hz low-latency result with.
 I left it running overnight, with mhWaveEdit listening to inputs, and an ALSA/JACK bridge routing music from a media player to the outputs.
 In a real recording situation the loads might be very different, but at least there was some data moving.